Incorporation process

 Société par actions simplifiée (SAS)

 Must apply for registration with the Registry of Commerce and Companies (RCS) with filing of the bylaws.
-Process can take from 48 hours to four weeks (in the event the company's registered office is located in the east of France) following the filing of the required documents with the Registry of Commerce and Companies and depending on the reactivity of the Registry of Commerce and Companies where the document shall be filed.
+Process can take from 48 hours to 4 weeks (in the event the company's registered office is located in the east of France) following the filing of the required documents with the Registry of Commerce and Companies and depending on the reactivity of the Registry of Commerce and Companies where the document shall be filed.
 List of documents:

-- A copy of the bylaws and list of subscribers
+• A copy of the bylaws and list of subscribers

-- A copy of the signed lease/sublease/domiciliation agreement
+• A copy of the signed lease/sublease/domiciliation agreement

-- A copy of the certificate of deposit of funds issued by the bank/notary
+• A copy of the certificate of deposit of funds issued by the bank/notary

-- A copy of the acceptance letter of the principal and substitute statutory auditors (if any)
+• A copy of the acceptance letter of the principal and substitute statutory auditors (if any)

-- A copy of the valid passport of the president and of the statement of non-conviction
+• A copy of the valid passport of the president and of the statement of non-conviction

-- A copy of the valid passport of the general manager(s) and of the statement of non-conviction, if any
+• A copy of the valid passport of the general manager(s) and of the statement of non-conviction, if any

-- A copy of the valid passport of the members of the board and of their statement of non-conviction, if any, and
+• A copy of the valid passport of the members of the board and of their statement of non-conviction, if any, and

-- A copy of the beneficial owner declaration executed by the legal representative of the company: it is reminded that pursuant to the provisions of Articles L. 561-2-2, L. 561-46 à L. 561-50, R. 561-1 à R. 561-3 and R. 561-55 à R. 561-63 of the French Monetary and Financial Code, any French company (having its registered office in a French department) must file a declaration with the clerk's office of the Commercial Court regarding its ultimate beneficial owner (otherwise the legal representative will be liable with a fine of €7,500 and imprisonment).
-In the event the beneficial owner changes, a new declaration must be filed within 30 days of this change
+• A copy of the beneficial owner declaration executed by the legal representative of the company.
+It is reminded that, pursuant to the provisions of Articles L. 561-2-2, L. 561-46 à L. 561-50, R. 561-1 à R. 561-3 and R. 561-55 à R. 561-63 of the French Monetary and Financial Code, any French company (having its registered office in a French department) must file a declaration with the clerk's office of the Commercial Court regarding its ultimate beneficial owner (otherwise the legal representative will be liable with a fine of EUR7,500 and imprisonment).
+In the event the beneficial owner changes, a new declaration must be filed within 30 days of this change.

-- Owns, directly or indirectly, more than 25 percent of the voting rights or
+• owns, directly or indirectly, more than 25 percent of the voting rights, or

 In the event it is not possible to determine the identity of the beneficial owner (ie, at the level of the top company, no individual fulfills one of the above criteria), the legal representative(s) of the declaring entity will have to be declared as beneficial owner; in the event the legal representative of the declaring entity is a legal entity, it will be necessary to declare the identity of the individual acting as legal representative of this legal entity.